-Leadership & Board of Directors
+SRTA Board of Directors and Leadership

 SRTA is governed by a five-member Board of Directors chaired by the Governor of Georgia.
 Board membership includes the Director of the Governor’s Office of Planning and Budget (OPB), the Commissioner of the Georgia Department of Transportation (GDOT), an appointee of the Georgia Lieutenant Governor and an appointee of the Georgia Speaker of the House.
 The Board meets on an as-needed basis to approve the Authority budget and conduct Authority business.
 Public notice of SRTA Board meetings in published on SRTA’s website in advance of meetings.

 Governor Brian P. Kemp

 Lt.
 Gov Appointee

 Brian Kemp is a husband, father, businessman, and public servant.

 On November 6, 2018, he was elected as Georgia’s 83rd Governor, earning more votes than any gubernatorial candidate in state history.

 Governor Kemp built his first business – Kemp Development and Construction Company – with a pick-up truck and a shovel.
 Over thirty years later, he is a successful entrepreneur with businesses and investments in banking, farming, timber, manufacturing, and real estate.